-While the tasks of emergency response are often characterized as "blue-collar" or "manual labor," we at Front Range know the importance of continuing our education and training.
+While emergency response tasks are often characterized as "blue-collar" or "manual labor," we at Front Range know the importance of continuing our education and training.
 The environment that we work within is changing.
-The buildings, the fires, our medicine, and the public have ever-evolving changes and challenges.
-We will provide training programs as an organization that looks to the future to anticipate those changes.
+The buildings, the fires, medicine, and the public have ever-evolving changes and challenges.
+We will provide training programs as an organization looking to anticipate those changes in the future.
 We will be open to new concepts and thoughts and work to keep an open mind to find better and more effective ways to do our jobs.
-We are supportive of formal education, and our members are encouraged to seek college degrees and advanced programs.
-As our knowledge grows, we believe that we are better equipped to serve.
+We support formal education, and our members are encouraged to seek college degrees and advanced programs.
+As our knowledge grows, we believe we are better equipped to serve.
+We will financially support our members' educational endeavors to the best of the district's ability.